Make OpenSciEd classroom-ready.Get your weekends back.

 I already use Almanack.
 Can I still join?

-Absolutely — the OSE tools are being built as a dedicated integration on top of your existing Almanack account.
+Absolutely — the OSE features are being built as a dedicated integration on top of your existing Almanack account.
 Existing users will get priority in the cohort.